Find out about, PAS100 Compost the Accredited Quality Protocol for the UK Composting Industry.

 PAS100 Compost: Accredited Quality Protocol Published for Composting Industry

-(15.03.07) The Quality Protocol for Compost was published today, promising to cut red tape for composting companies and help them market their compost as a quality product.
+(15.03.07) The PAS100 Accredited Quality Protocol for Compost was published today, promising to cut red tape for composting companies and help them market their compost as a quality product.

 Developed by the Environment Agency and the Waste and Resources Action Programme, it has also had input from the Composting Association and the National Farmers Union.

-It will see composters that process organic waste to the PAS100 industry standard able to classify their material as a “product”, rather than a “waste”.
+It will see composters that process organic waste to the PAS100 Accredited Quality Protocol are able to classify their material as a “product”, rather than a “waste”.